tock/tock/doc/courses/sosp/application.md

 ...
 ```

-### Using the BLE ESS Service from a Rust application
+### Using the BLE ESS Service from a C application

 Now that we've got the service loaded, we can extend the application
 we've been working on to send environmental measurements over BLE.